transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 # Conformance MySQL log

-This binary runs an HTTP web server that accepts POST HTTP requests to a `/add` endpoint.
+This binary runs an HTTP web server that accepts POST HTTP requests to an `/add` endpoint.
 This endpoint takes arbitrary data and adds it to a MySQL based Tessera log.

 > [!WARNING]